DougJohn0126/CPSC-210-Project/README.md

 In March 2023, the Nintendo Switch will have its sixth anniversary.
 It's incredible to think that the adored console/handheld hybrid has been available for more than six years, selling more than 114 million devices, more than 900 million games, and providing countless unforgettable moments.
-Nintendo puts an immense amount of money and time into producing titles that give its players the best experiences.
+Nintendo puts an immense amount of money and time into producing titles that give players the best experiences.
 <br>

-Despite this, the console/brand has fallen behind its social networking features, a tool that is very integrated in today's society.
-The current app offered has very limited features and lacks appeal, when the whole point of it should be to enhance the users experience.
-There is currently no convenient way for one to share their Switch experiences with others.
+Despite this, the console/brand has fallen behind on its social networking features, a tool that is very integrated in today's society.
+The current app offered has very limited features and lacks appeal.
+There is currently no convenient way for one to share their
+Switch experiences with others.